surniaulula/wpsso-rest-api/readme.txt

 Tested Up To: 5.2.2
 Stable Tag: 2.0.0

-WPSSO Core add-on offers an array of meta tags and Schema markup in the WordPress REST API post, term, and user queries.
+Enhances the WordPress REST API post, term, and user queries with an array of meta tags and Schema markup.

 == Description ==